Alibaba Group: Minor acquisitions

 Alibaba is among the most prominent investors in Thailand's Eastern Economic Corridor, which was opened in 2018.
 Alibaba committed approximately US$320 million for the development of an e-commerce digital hub in the EEC.

+In January 2017, Alibaba and the International Olympic Committee jointly announced an $800 million deal that would last until 2028 where the company would sponsor the Olympic Games.